anacicconi/dockerized-symfony/README.md

 #### Dockerfile configuration

 ```
-SITE_NAME: the name that will be used for the Apache Virtual Host but also for your Symfony project.
+SITE_NAME: the name that will be used for the Apache Virtual Host but also for your Symfony project (no spaces here).

 SERVER_ADMIN: the email of the person responsible for the server.